 - Jacksonville: The city’s growing population is driving demand for quality plant-based options.

-What’s New in 2026
+What’s New in Florida’s Vegan Scene in 2026?

 This year’s openings skew heavily toward fast-casual plant-based concepts that prioritize convenience and accessibility over formality.
 Look for grab-and-go lunch spots, plant-based brunch cafés with weekend queues, and innovative juice and smoothie bars using local Florida produce.

-Florida’s Unique Ingredients
+What Are Florida’s Unique Local Ingredients Worth Seeking Out?

 Mango, papaya, star fruit, plantain, hearts of palm, and various tropical citrus are all locally grown and feature prominently in Florida’s most exciting plant-based menus.
 If you see a menu leaning into local tropical fruit, you’re likely at one of the state’s best spots.